Want to know where we get the information about what packages and speeds are available in each area? Here’s an explanation.

-The speeds we show on our results table are providers' advertised 'up to' speeds, rather than speeds specific to your postcode.
+The speeds we show on our results table are providers' advertised 'average' speeds, rather than speeds specific to your postcode.

 Unfortunately, we can't list postcode-specific speed information in our results, as we would need to test each individual line to come up with an accurate figure.
 However, a provider should allow you to check speeds before you subscribe to their service.

-The 'up to' speeds we show indicate what at least 10% of a provider's customers can actually get, following advertising rules set in place by the Advertising Standards Agency (ASA) and Committee of Advertising Practice (CAP).
+The 'average' speeds we show are based on what 50% of the people with that package can get at peak time (8pm-10pm for residential lines), following advertising rules set in place by the Advertising Standards Agency (ASA) and Committee of Advertising Practice (CAP).

-That, of course, means that up to 90% of people might not actually receive the speeds listed, which can seem a little misleading.
-To counter this, we try to explain what the 'up to' figure means on our results table, and often speak out in the media about the need for providers to promote more accurate speeds.
+That, of course, means that up to 50% of people might not actually receive the speeds listed, which can seem a little misleading.
+To counter this, we often speak out in the media about the need for providers to promote more accurate speeds.